cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/project-ideas.md

 In case you have not completed your swagger REST service a portion of this project will be used to satisfy that requirement.

+One nice project would for example be the automated creation of rest services while using a function specification of python.
+THis way you could for example look at scikit learn, write 10 use cases, use your code generator and create for each of them the rest service.
+Important would be a scalability test.

-### Project type B: Raspberry PI projects
+#### Project Type B: Reproducible Raspberry PI Projects

 The raspberry PI projects are divided topically by class.
-While 516 focusses on map reduce 616 and 524 are focussing on containers.
-Exceptions could be allowed with proper reasoning.

-#### e516

 In this project you will be developing or leveraging form an existing tutorial developed as part of the class.
-You will be focussing on how to create a Spark and/or Hadoop cluster for Raspberry Pi's in a scalable fashion.
+You will be focussing on how to create for each tem member on one of the following technologies

+1. Slurm/mpi
+2. Docker
+3. Docker swarm
+4. Kubernetes
+5. Ssh worker
+6. OpenFaas
+7. OpenWhisk
+8. Hadoop
+9. Spark

+You will create a reproducible deployment and work towards the implementation of a deployment.
 In previous tutorials for the class students focussed on setting this up for a small number of nodes.
 What we need to do now is to expand this to a scalable solution with many hundrets of Pi's in the cluster.
 Naturally login in by hand on these machines is not suitable, but you need to automatize this process as much as possible.
 Your ideas on how to do this are most welcome.
 There are different strategies, such as burning all SD cards with a program on your laptop and modifying the file system of the sd card after the burning, setting up a simple minimal system with ssh enabled and DHCP so you can log into a named host and use parallel commands to further provision the system, or even PXE boot.
 Once you have figured out and documented this you will be documented how to deploy a Hadoop and/or a spark cluster on the Pis.

-You will then pick a data set and do a mapreduce application and measure the performance.
+You will then pick a data set and do a application and measure the performance.

 In case you work in a team, each person in the team needs to add a new